step-security/secure-repo/README.md

 #### How does Secure-Workflows fix this issue?

-Different GitHub Actions need different token permissions, so if you use multiple Actions in your workflow, you need to research the correct permissions needed for each Action.
-This can be time consuming and cumbersome.

-Secure-Workflows stores the permissions needed by different GitHub Actions in a [knowledge base](<(https://github.com/step-security/secure-workflows/tree/main/knowledge-base/actions)>).
-When you try to set token permissions for your workflow, it looks up the permissions needed by each Action in your workflow and adds the permissions up to come up with a final recommendation.
+- Secure-Workflows stores the permissions needed by different GitHub Actions in a [knowledge base](<(https://github.com/step-security/secure-workflows/tree/main/knowledge-base/actions)>)
+- It looks up the permissions needed by each Action in your workflow in the knowledge base, and sums the permissions up to come up with a final recommendation

-If you are the owner of a GitHub Action, please [contribute to the knowledge base](https://github.com/step-security/secure-workflows/blob/main/knowledge-base/actions/README.md).
-This will increase trust for your GitHub Action and more developers would be comfortable using it, and it will improve security for everyone's GitHub Actions workflows.
+- If you are the owner of a GitHub Action, please [contribute to the knowledge base](https://github.com/step-security/secure-workflows/blob/main/knowledge-base/actions/README.md)

-### 2. Actions are pinned to a full length commit SHA
+### 2. Pin Actions to a full length commit SHA

 #### Why is this needed?

-GitHub Action tags and Docker tags are mutatble.
-This poses a security risk.
-If the tag changes you will not have a chance to review the change before it gets used.
-GitHub's Security Hardening for GitHub Actions guide [recommends pinning actions to full length commit for third party actions](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-third-party-actions).
+- GitHub Action tags and Docker tags are mutatble.
+This poses a security risk
+- If the tag changes you will not have a chance to review the change before it gets used
+- GitHub's Security Hardening for GitHub Actions guide [recommends pinning actions to full length commit for third party actions](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-third-party-actions).

 #### Before and After the fix

-Before the fix, your workflow may look like this
+Before the fix, your workflow may look like this (use of `v1` and `latest` tags)

 ```yaml
 on: